-The Board's capital assets consist primarily of office equipment.
+A substantial portion of the Board's capital assets consists of office equipment.
 This office equipment is comprised mainly of computers and related equipment.

 The disposal of equipment is done with Board authorization usually at the recommendation of the asset custodian.
 The custodian recommends the disposal of equipment that is no longer performing a useful function.
 The custodian evaluates the cost of the equipment repairs versus the cost of the equipment replacement.
 If possible, the Board donates to other agencies furniture and equipment that it can no longer use.